Good Enough? An Investigation on the Impact of Label Quality in Large-Scale Medical Datasets: Introduction

 \section{Introduction}

-12500 hours—that’s how long a radiologist would need to annotate all masks in the DAP-Atlas dataset~\cite{jaus2024towards}, assuming an optimistic $10$ minutes per mask.
-Other large-scale datasets~\cite{wasserthal2023totalsegmentator,qu2024abdomenatlas,ma2021abdomenct,li2024how} are no exception.
-Being clearly infeasible to annotate by hand, these works employ different strategies to ensure that the masks are of good quality: DAP-Atlas~\cite{jaus2024towards} relies on algorithmic checks with radiologists for validation, TotalSegmentator~\cite{wasserthal2023totalsegmentator} employs a human-in-the-loop refinement, and AbdomenAtlas~\cite{qu2024abdomenatlas,li2024how} uses uncertainty-based guidance to identify automatically generated masks in need of corrections.
-The common approach of refining automated masks significantly reduces workload but still requires substantial radiologist involvement, with dataset curation taking weeks~\cite{qu2024abdomenatlas}.
-This raises the question: \textbf{When is improving label quality actually worth the effort?} To answer this, we analyze the impact of label quality for medical segmentation across various datasets, identifying when improvements matter and when they have minimal effect.
+Annotating a dataset the size of the recently proposed DAP-Atlas~\cite{jaus2024towards} would require a radiologist to spend over 12,000 hours, assuming an optimistic $10$ minutes per mask.
+Other large-scale datasets~\cite{wasserthal2023totalsegmentator,qu2024abdomenatlas,li2024how} are no exception.
+These massive time requirements make manual annotation clearly infeasible at scale, pushing researchers toward alternative strategies to ensure high-quality masks: DAP-Atlas~\cite{jaus2024towards} relies on algorithmic checks and includes radiologists only for validation, TotalSegmentator~\cite{wasserthal2023totalsegmentator} employs a human-in-the-loop refinement, and AbdomenAtlas~\cite{qu2024abdomenatlas,li2024how} uses uncertainty-based guidance to identify automatically generated masks in need of corrections.
+This marks a shift in how large datasets are created, where the common approach has shifted from manually annotating masks to refining automatically generated masks.
+While this significantly reduces manual workload, it still requires substantial radiologist involvement, with dataset curation still taking weeks of radiologist involvement~\cite{qu2024abdomenatlas} while leaving label quality uncertain~\cite{li2024abdomenatlas} due to sparse verification and the assumption that model uncertainty perfectly correlates with actual error.
+This raises a critical research question: How do these inherent annotation errors influence the performance of segmentation models trained on such labels?

-We create multiple versions of the same datasets of different quality by treating the dataset as a prediction task for a wide zoo of models including nnU-Net~\cite{isensee2021nnu}, and recent medical foundation models~\cite{ma2024segment,wasserthal2023totalsegmentator,huang2023stu}.
-Comparing their predictions to the actual ground truth, we assign them a label quality and use the predicted labels to train segmentation models on them.
-The resulting segmentation models are evaluated across two tasks: in-domain performance and pretraining suitability—assessing how well the labels support pretraining for a different downstream task of interest.
-Our findings indicate label quality is crucial for in-distribution evaluation but less for fine-tuning.

-\textbf{Contributions:} (1) We produce pseudo-label datasets of different quality levels thereby generating an independent benchmark of foundation models on CT datasets.
-(2) We compare models trained on pseudo labels versus labels of radiologists across different tasks.
-(3) We examine the correlation between pseudo-label quality and downstream performance, identifying when quality improvements are justified.